siljanLisitsa/integrated_corrosion_sensor/README.md

 ## The project

 The purpose of the project was to work from a given design to build a sensor to detect corrosion of a material using factors of time, (ambient) humidity, temperature, and resistance (of the material, in ohms).
+Below are the Arduino and sensors used in this project:

-The Arduino used was the Uno Wifi Rev2.
+- Arduino Uno Wifi Rev 2
+- Adafruit SHT31-D Temperature & Humidity Sensor
+- Ohmmeter (made from scratch)

+### The code

+The program is divisible into sections by its separate behaviours which were written to meet client requirements as the design evolved and changed.
+The program was written to display live sensor data to a webpage, and log sensor data to implement a corrosion index.

+### Displaying live sensor data

+The program